Mazdallier/EnderMechanics/README.md

 Ender Mechanics Mod
 =========
-This is a Minecraft mod that adds some elements of a few already-popular mods, like Applied Energistics 2, Thermal Expansion 4,
+This is a Minecraft mod that adds some elements of a few already-popular mods, like Applied Energistics 2, Thermal Expansion 4, PneumaticCraft (Drones), and more.
 #Developers and Credits#
 **Developer:** endreman0